longuyen97/bayesian-sentiment-analysis/README.md

 ```
 P(Wj | Ci) = (Wj count in Ci + alpha) / (Count of words in Ci + alpha * length of D)
 ```

 ---

+##### Why Kotlin?

+This project was implemented with Kotlin, a language which combines the best from Python, JavaScript and Java, utilize the best features from each language and result the almost-perfect language.
+At the moment I am really having fun creating stuff in KotLin and hope for more dominance coming from this language.

+---